-To access a virtual desktop, choose the card for the desktop and connect using either the web or a DCV client.
+To access a virtual desktop, choose the card for the desktop and connect using either web or DCV client.

 Web connection

 Accessing your desktop through the web browser is the easiest method of connection.

 Choose Connect, or choose the thumbnail to access your desktop directly through your browser.